 The IRS Data Retrieval Tool (DRT) allows applicants (and their parents, if applicable) to access the IRS tax return information needed to complete the FAFSA, and transfer the required information directly into the FAFSA from the IRS.
 The FAFSA includes a link to the IRS if an applicant is eligible to use the IRS DRT.

-To be considered for Federal Work-Study, your 2016-2017 FAFSA should be filed no later than February 15, 2016.
-The funds are awarded on first come-first serve basis until all funds have been exhausted, and will only be awarded to the highest need students as determined by the U.S. Department of Education.
+To be considered for Federal Work-Study, you must file a FAFSA form as soon after October 1 as possible.
+The funds are awarded on a first come-first serve basis until all funds have been exhausted, and will only be awarded to the highest need students as determined by the U.S. Department of Education.

 Federal workstudy funds are administered in the following manner: